 Photo:Don MacCarthy/London Entertaniment/Splash

 WHAT: Hosting a Memorial Day bash at Pure Nightclub in Las Vegas.

 WHY: “I love that he knows he's literally one of the only people on the planet who can pull this off.
-The gradient colored shirt is hip at the moment and the fuchsia is really—believe it or not—what’s making this look work, otherwise he'd just be the preppy dude in shorts and a khaki jacket.
+The gradient coloured shirt is hip at the moment and the fuchsia is really—believe it or not—what’s making this look work, otherwise he'd just be the preppy dude in shorts and a khaki jacket.
 The chukkas take the look out of the Hamptons and into the city.”

 WHAT: At the UK premiere of his film The Lone Ranger.

-WHY: “Obviously I'm totally biased, but what works about this is that you have a classic slim cut suit, but done in a really unexpected color.
+WHY: “Obviously I'm totally biased, but what works about this is that you have a classic slim cut suit, but done in a really unexpected colour.
 And the fact that he's wearing it with such confidence really helps!
 The brown cashmere tie and oxblood shoes bring the red down and ground the look.”